alexanderbianchi/Ray-Tracer/README.md

 Patterns include checkerboard, rings, stripes, and gradients.
 Shapes include spheres and planes.

-Getting to build this project was a fantastic way to get to know the crossroads between math and computer science and has certainly sparked an interest in linear algebra for me.
+Building this project was a fantastic way to get to know the crossroads between math and computer science and has certainly sparked an interest in linear algebra for me.